 Some grants are based on enrollment status and/or need.
 In some cases we have very limited funds that are awarded on a first-come first-serve basis.

 You must be enrolled in a minimum of 6 degree-applicable credit hours, in standard grade mode to receive most financial aid.

 Hours taken in audit or other non-credit modes will not count toward financial aid eligibility.

 Most grant awards assume full-time status.
 Some grants require full-time enrollment.
 For grants that do not require full-time, enrolling less than full-time may prorate your grant as follows:

 In addition, some institutional grant programs will not disburse for Summer B coursework.
-Refer to our Financial Aid Programs Quick Guide for specific information on the grant programs offered at UNF.

 Loans require a minimum enrollment of 6 hours.
 If you drop below 6 hours before the loan has disbursed, it will not pay.